stefanycos/message-queuing/README.md

 # Message Queuing Demos

-Usage demonstrations of Message Queuing with RabbitMQ.
+Usage demonstrations of Message Queuing with RabbitMQ and Redis.

 ### Requirements
 * Maven